MrSkiddy47/CompleteSuicideManual-2/pages/chapter_1.en.md

 | - | - | - | - | - | - |
 | Rakkumoa | Dimenhydrinate | 25～250mg/kg(A) <br> At least 2.5g(I) | 50mg | 30～300 pills (60kg) | 6 pills/800 yen |

 Antiemetics, surprisingly, contain many dangerous ingredients.
 After a 24-year-old woman took 7.5g of dimenhydrinate in order to have an abortion, she developed vomiting, dizziness, convulsions, fell into a coma, and died due to respiratory insufficiency 90 minutes later.
 "Rakkumoa" (Fujisawa Pharmaceutical Co., Ltd.) contains pyridoxine hydrochloride 7 mg and caffeine anhydrous 14 mg in addition to dimenhydrinate, making it easier to obtain than pure dimenhydrinate medicine.
 This is a slightly larger tablet with a three-layer structure of white, blue and white.
-Drugs containing 50mg of Dimenhydrinate include "Carax" (Kyoei Pharmaceutical), "Dimenhydrinate", "Moder" (Moder Pharmaceutical), "Drive Soft" (Choseido Pharmaceutical), etc. There are several types, and they are also sold in pharmacies.
+Drugs containing 50mg of Dimenhydrinate include "Carax" (Kyoei Pharmaceutical), "Dimenhydrinate", "Moder" (Moder Pharmaceutical), and "Drive Soft" (Choseido Pharmaceutical).
+There are several types, and they are also sold in pharmacies.
 In addition, if you can die by taking at least 30 tablets, it is perfect for suicide.

 The problem with taking this drug is sleeping well.
 As mentioned earlier, this drug affects the central nervous system and causes respiratory arrest.
 Side effects include drowsiness, headache, etc. However, since it is not a psychotropic drug, it cannot fall asleep quickly.
 If you must sleep, you can use sleeping pills on the market together.

 However, there are also cases of 20-year-old and 22-year-old men who took 800mg of dimenhydrinate and experienced hallucinations but did not die.

+[ Vietnamese Translator's Note: I gave up on looking up the drugs' names. ]

 #### Travelmin Senior (トラベルミン シニア)